sunjc826/shell-utils/README.md

 When comparing against other Bash frameworks, it does *not*
 - Convert a DSL script specification into a Bash script parser.
 - Provide a package manager or module system: I.e. no special `import`/`load` function or command.

-In general, DSL is avoided and we stay 100% in Bash.
+In general, DSL is avoided and we stay 100% in Bash-land (though implementation-wise awk is used to parse the Bash case-esac block).

 Features:
 - Work well with language servers, such that Go-To definition, code complete suggestions work.